Jeetan Patel: County cricket

-Retirement consideration & Country season
+Retirement consideration & County season

 Patel continued to build on his success with Warwickshire through 2013 (52 first class wickets at 30.01) and 2014 (59 at 26.32), and he remained a regular player for Wellington as well.
 Over those two English summers and the New Zealand season in between them, his first class batting average was 31.7.
-He declined a recall to the New Zealand team for its tour of the West Indies in April 2014, prioritising county cricket and seemingly ending any prospect of further international cricket.
+He declined a recall to the New Zealand team for its tour of the West Indies in April 2014, prioritising his county contract with Warwickshire.

 His 2014 county season was his most celebrated, being the only player to take over 100 wickets (across all formats) and winning the MVP award from the Professional Cricketers' Association.
 He topped the bowling averages in both the Royal London One-Day Cup (23 wickets at 17) and the NatWest t20 Blast (25 wickets at 13).
 He ended 2014 with a total of 185 first class wickets for Warwickshire, at an average of 27.12.
 Following this Warwickshire announced a new two-year deal with Patel.
 In 2015 Patel was named as one of five Wisden Cricketers of the Year for 2014.

 In September 2015 Patel again took topped 50 wickets in the County Championship season, for the fourth successive year.
 He finished seventh on the competition's list of wicket-takers with 58 wickets at 25.27, and was named in the Professional Cricketers' Association Team of the Year.
 The next year he topped the wicket-takers' list in County cricket with 69, and was named the season's Most Valuable Player by the Professional Cricketers' Association.

-Coaching Career
+Coaching career

 Patel works as the spin bowling coach for England.